COLE WILLIAMS| THE PEOPLE’S HIGH PRIESTESS

 and praised by HuffPost as having the heart of Bob Marley, soul of Sam Cooke, and grit of Etta James, Cole Williams is a force of nature, using her powerhouse vocals… and her empowering lyrical stance (Glide Magazine) as a pioneer in the modern-day freedom Movement.

-As a cultural architect and vocalist, Williams’ style is a true treasure.
+Williams’ style is a true treasure.
 With classic soul as her vocal canvas, Cole’s ability truly shines when she’s breaking genre conventions and opting for a wholly original vocal landscape—one that melds all the colors of soul, blues, R&B, reggae, gospel, and wisdom.

 Music has always come first for Williams.
 This powerhouse got her start in East Flatbush, Brooklyn.